-We have put up and sold this article for over ten years, and on say, in confidence or 'i-rath of it, what we have never been able to say of > her medicine; NEVER HAS IT FALED, IN A SINGLE IN-ANCITO EFFECT A CURER, when timely used.
+SOOTHING SYRUP FOR CHILDREN TEETHING, which greatly facilitates the process of teething, I we have never been anole to say of the state meantine, NEVER HAS IT FAILED, IN A SINGLE IN-EARNEETO EFFECT A CURE, when timely used.
 Never did we know an instance of dissatisfaction by any one who used it.
 On the contrary, all are delighted with its operations, and speak in terms of commendation of its magical effects and medical virtues.
-We speak in this matter "WHAT WE DO KNOW," after ten years' experience and pledge our reputation for the fulfilment of what we here declars.
+We speak in this matter "WHAT WE DO KNOW," after ten years' experience and ulcday our remutation for the this matter "WHAT WE DO KNOW," after ten years' experience and pledge our reputation for the fulfilment of what we here declare.
 In almost every instance where the infant is suffering from pain and exhaustion, relief will be found in fifteen or twenty minutes after the syrup is administered.